| |

 TIP: You can use white or yellow onion that has been shredded.
 I prefer the pop of color that the green onion adds to this pasta.

-Add salt and pepper to taste.
-I use 1 teaspoon of salt and 1/2 teaspoon of coarse black pepper, but you might like a little more flavor.
 Remember when it comes to seasoning… everyone’s individual tastes vary.
 I prefer to go lighter on the salt.
 I never know when a guest may have dietary restrictions.
 You can always add more salt…but it’s really hard to pick out those small granules once they’re in there.
 (Y’all know I’m joking about picking out that salt right?
 Lol

 Give all that a good stir before adding the dressing.